Running parallel jobs with SLURM

 Interactive SLURM shell

 For performing program testing and short runs the following sequence of commands can be used: First, salloc is invoked to reserve the needed resources.
-Then, the srun_ps command is used to start up a program on these resources.
+Then, mpiexec can be used to start up a program on these resources.

 Start an MPP mode Intel MPI program using two 16-way nodes on the CooLMUC1 (MPP) cluster